A-Momin/noteshub/nts/notes_web_developement.md

     -   <b style="color:#C71585">DELETE</b>: Remove a resource from the server.

         -   `Idempotent`: Yes.
-Repeated DELETE requests should have the same effect as a single request.
-If a resource is deleted, it stays deleted, and subsequent DELETE requests for the same resource will not alter the state further.
+Deleting the same resource multiple times will have the same effect as deleting it once.
+If the resource is already deleted, subsequent DELETE requests will typically return a success status indicating the resource does not exist.
-        -   `Example`: Delete a user by sending a request to DELETE /users/123.
+        -   `Example`: Delete a user by sending a request to DELETE `/users/123`.
 Sending the same DELETE request again won't change the fact that the resource has already been deleted.
 This characteristic simplifies error handling and makes it safer to retry requests without worrying about unintended side effects.

     -   <b style="color:#C71585">HEAD</b>: The HEAD method is used to retrieve the headers of a resource without fetching its body.
 It is essentially a way to request metadata about a resource without the need to transfer the entire representation.
 The "HEAD" method allows clients to retrieve metadata about a resource, such as its size or modification date, without downloading the entire content.

         -   `Response`: The server responds to a HEAD request with the headers that would be returned for a corresponding GET request, but without the actual data.
         -   `Use Case`: If a client is interested in obtaining information like the last modification time (Last-Modified), content type, or content length of a resource without downloading the entire resource, a HEAD request can be useful.
         -   `Idempotent`: Yes.
 Repeated HEAD requests should have the same effect as a single request.
-        -   `Example`: Get the headers of a resource without downloading its content using HEAD /products.
+        -   `Example`: Get the headers of a resource without downloading its content using HEAD `/products`.
             -   `$ curl -I http://localhost:8000/products/`

     -   <b style="color:#C71585">OPTIONS</b>: Retrieve information about the communication options for a resource.
 For example, a Cross-Origin requests may trigger a preflight OPTION request to checks what HTTP methods and headers are allowed by the server.